ktaylor63/southeast/site/content/gulf-restoration/next-steps/focal-area/greater-apalachicola-basin.md

 *   Provide incentives and opportunities to agricultural stakeholders to implement management practices (e.g., equipment retrofits, center pivot irrigation systems and sod-based rotation tillage practices) that will help increase base flows.
 *   Work with water users to implement actions that maximize water returns, including the targeted conversion from septic to sewer systems (i.e., in areas in which it would provide the most significant water quality benefits for fish and wildlife); the development of storm water management strategies; and minimizing land use for agriculture to increase groundwater infiltration.
 *   Encourage development that is both economically feasible as well as environmentally sensitive.
 For example, strive to meet commercial and recreational navigation needs while preserving or enhancing aquatic habitat.
-*   Increase the scientific knowledge throughout the focal area and overall ACF basin by completing studies identified as priority in the [Sustainable Water Management Plan for the Apalachicola-Chattahoochee-Flint River Basin](http://acfstakeholders.org/wp-content/uploads/2015/05/ACFS-Sustainable-Water-Management-Plan-For-Release.pdf).
+*   Increase the scientific knowledge throughout the focal area and overall ACF basin by completing studies identified as priority in the [*Surface Water Improvement and Management Plan for the Apalachicola-Chattahoochee-Flint River Basin*](http://www.nwfwater.com/Water-Resources/SWIM/SWIM-Plan-Updates).

 <ul class="chapter-links">
   <li class="last-chapter"><a href="../florida-panhandle-lands">Last Chapter: Florida Panhandle Lands</a></li>